veeto

 Key Takeaways

-• Mandates a comprehensive statewide study to evaluate and improve midwifery education programs in California.
+• Mandates a comprehensive statewide study to evaluate and expand midwifery education programs in California.

-• Requires public reporting of findings within 36 months of receiving funding.
+• Directs the state to publish findings within 36 months of receiving funding.

 Get Involved